marcoslashpro/DebugAgent/README.md

 Optionally, you can also provide parameters to the decorator, which allows us to set a `temperature` for the model, the `n_steps` that the agent should take, and the `model_id`, in order to specify a different model.

 Keep in mind tho, that for the moment, the only models available are the one that can be used through the ChatHuggingFace Langchain interface.

+## Security
+When working on an application like this, where we give the agent access to an interactive python script, security is a must.
+I have therefore implemented a custom PdbInterpreter, that only allows valid Pdb commands to be exectued, raising a `DangerousActionError` if ever the agent outputs invalid/malicious commands.

 ## Considerations